 Navicular Stress Fracture

-The treatment for this type of fracture is a short leg cast and crutches for six to eight weeks.
-In some cases, surgery may be needed to stabilize the navicular with a screw.
-A bone stimulation device may also be used to help the fracture heal.
+Navicular stress fractures are usually treated with a short leg cast and crutches for six to eight weeks.
+In severe cases, surgery may be required to stabilize the navicular with internal screws.